-If you wish to provide electronic money or payment services in the UK, you will need to apply for registration or authorisation with the UK financial regulator, the Financial Conduct Authority (FCA).
-Depending upon the services you wish to provide, you will either require become a payment institution (SPI/API) or an electronic money institution (EMI).
+If you wish to provide E-money/ Electronic money or Payment services in the UK, you will need to apply for registration or authorisation with the UK financial regulator, the Financial Conduct Authority (FCA) as an E-money EMI / Electronic Money Institution.
+Depending upon the services you wish to provide, you will either require become a payment institution SPI/API or an E-money EMI / Electronic Money Institution.

-This article provides details of the key important steps and requirements you need to consider applying for a payment institution or electronic money institution in the UK.
+This article provides details of the key important steps and requirements you need to consider applying for a payment institution or an E-money EMI / Electronic Money Institution in the UK.

 In this article, we will explore:

 2. PSD 2 – the second Payment Services Directive

 3. Apply to become a Small Electronic Money Institution (EMI)

 4. Apply to become an Authorised Electronic Money Institution (EMI)